sergiofgonzalez/go-workbench/Part_3-misc-mini-projects/02_cs-projects/02_stack-arraystack/README.md

 # Implementation of a Stack backed by an array in Go using TDD

-## v0: implementation in package main
+## v0: initial version

-In this version we use TDD to build the implementation of the list data structure backed by an array of a certain fixed number of elements (ten).
+In this version we use TDD to build the implementation of the stack data structure backed by an array of a certain fixed number of elements (ten) and a fixed type for its elements (string).

-## v1: creating a list package
+We create it as a package, so that it can be easily used in other examples.

-In this version, we create a `list` package and move the implementation there.
+## v1: using generics

-Also a few example usages are illustrated in `main.go`.
+In this version, we use generic so that we can have stacks of different types.

 ## ToDo